Sinema says she will 'move forward' on economic bill, putting Biden's agenda on the cusp of Senate approval – KION546

 Earlier Thursday, top Senate Democrats engaged in high-stakes negotiations with Sinema, actively discussing potential changes to major tax components in order to secure the Arizona moderate’s support.

-In private discussions, Sinema had expressed concern over key parts of the Democrats’ plan to pay for their climate and health care package — imposing a 15% tax minimum tax on big corporations and taxing so-called carried interest, which would mean imposing a new levy on hedge fund managers and private equity.
+In private discussions, Sinema had expressed concern over key parts of the Democrats’ plan to pay for their climate and health care package — imposing a 15% tax minimum tax on big corporations and narrowing the carried interest loophole, which allows investment managers to pay a lower tax rate on much of their compensation.

 As a result, Democrats had been scrambling to find new revenue sources to meet the goal of saving $300 billion over a decade.

-Note: This story and headline have been updated with additional developments Friday.